andikasagala/Seyfert-Calculation/README.md

 - Calculation inside<br>
 - No Advertising for all users and free<br>
 - Clean, no logs, no spy and no user registration<br>
-- Contact section for adding your formula in Andromeda Calculation software.<br>
+- Contact section for adding your formula in Seyfert Calculation software.<br>
 <br><br><br>

 <h3>Languages:</h3>